 Degree Heating Weeks.
 Degree heating weeks (DHWs) is a measure of accumulated thermal stress experienced by corals.
 It is calculated by adding up days where temperatures exceed the usual summertime maximum by at least 1 degree Celsius over a 12-week period [39].

-Ecological responses.
-Response of an individual species or a group to the change in environment.
+Ecoregions.
+Defined by Spalding et al. (2007) [23] as areas of relatively homogeneous species composition and clearly distinct from adjacent systems.
+Ecoregions are nested within Provinces.

 High latitude reef.
 Reefs that are in regions above and below 28°N and 28°S respectively [40].
 As referred in Beger et al. [41] work and the henceforth figure and table.
 (Figure S1.
 And Table.
 S4, see appendix)

 Marine Heat Wave.
-Marine heat wave (MHW) is calculated from SST data obtained by satellite, in-situ instruments, or other means of observed data collection.
+Marine heat wave (MHW) is calculated from long-term sea surface temperature (SST) data obtained by satellite, in-situ instruments, or other means of observed data collection.
 It is defined as thermal events where SST exceeds the 90th percentile of the climatological dataset for at least 5 consecutive days [30].

+Marine Protected Areas.
+Maine Protected Areas (MPAs) are identified, herein MPAs are defined as areas with a clearly defined geographical space, recognised, dedicated, and managed through legal or other means to maintain the long-term conservation of ecosystems and cultural values associated with the location [67].

 Marginal reef.
-Marginal reefs are where the environmental conditions are marginal or close to threshold for the survival of the coral species, meaning that the living conditions are less than ideal but still feasible for coral species to survive.
+Marginal reefs are where the environmental conditions are marginal or close to threshold for the survival of the coral species, meaning that the living conditions are less than ideal but still feasible for coral species to survive (Kleypas et al., 1999)

 PECO.
-(P)opulation, IxposurI©omparator and (O)bjective.
-It is a metric used to define a problem statement in environmental studies, originally used in medicinal studies.
+(P)opulation, (E)xposure (C)omparator and (O)bjective.
+It is a framework used to define a problem statement in environmental studies, originally used in medicinal studies.

 Primary literature.
 These are literatures where original results from the authors were reported in the form of a report of their findings.

+Provinces.
+Defined by Spalding et al. (2007) [23] as large areas with presence of distinct biotas, that hold some level of endemism.

+Sea Surface Temperature.
+Sea surface temperature (SST) is the measure of the surface temperature of ocean.

 Secondary literature.
 These are literatures that the authors integrate information of primary literature into a separate document, such as a review.

 Subtropical.
 The region surrounding the tropical regions.
-However, in this work the subtropical ecoregions are defined as in Figure 1 and Table S1 (See appendix).
+However, in this work the subtropical ecoregions are defined as in Figure 1 and Table S1 (See appendix) (Spalding et al., 2007; Beger et al., 2013) and interchangeable with high latitude reefs.

 Systematic map.
 Methodical overviews of the quantity and quality of evidence in relation to an open question of policy or management relevance [37].

 Temperate.
 The region surrounding the subtropical regions.
-However, in this work the temperate ecoregions are defined as in Figure 3.
+However, in this work the temperate ecoregions are defined as in Figure 3 (Beger et al., 2013).

-Thermal limit.
-The threshold in degree Celsius when the temperature reaches above 4 degrees when using degree heating weeks (DHW) or when the temperature is above the 90th percentile of the temperature recorded when using marine heatwaves (MHW) as the measuring metric.

 Tropicalisation.
 Tropicalisation refers to a region outside the tropical latitudes increasing in number of warm-affinity species and decreasing in number of cool-water species [20].

 Methods